moullos/Mitigate/README.md

 Hovering over a specific technique in the navigator will provide more context on the checks performed.
 For an interactive example, take a look [here](https://mitre-attack.github.io/attack-navigator/enterprise/#layerURL=https://raw.githubusercontent.com/moullos/Mitigate/master/examples/results.json).

 ## Contributing
 Mitig&te is fully modular and enumerations can be added by dropping the relevant file into the logical file location, include in the Visual Studio Solution Explorer and compile.
-More instructions and a template coming soon.
+An enumeration template is provided at ./Mitigate/EnumerationTemplate.cs.

 If you are considering contributing and have further questions don't hesitate to open an issue.